venkateshwarans/venkateshwarans/README.md

 ### Hi there 👋

-- 🔭 I'm currently working on an Open Source project called [Sunbird](https://github.com/Sunbird-Ed/).
+- 🔭 I'm currently working as a Software Consultant.

 - :spider_web: I'm super curious about web technologies.